jelars77/asteroids/README.md

 ## Project Description

 Test project for python programming.
+Experimenting with the py.game module.

 ## Installation